-I lead a lot of trips with first time international travellers and often people who have never been on a plane before.
+I lead a lot of trips with first-time international travellers and often people who have never been on a plane before.
 This is one of my favourite parts of my job as I get to share my passion for travel with them.
 I often get asked, what should I pack in my carry on luggage?
-Here is my go to list of hand luggage essentials for international flights.
+Here is my go-to list of hand luggage/carry on essentials for international flights.

 Yes, you need your full passport to get into the country you are visiting (for US readers who have a passport card – that can only be used for land border crossings into Mexico and Canada).

 2. Access to money